-\textbf{Experimental Setup.} To split the data into source and target domains, we use the \emph{Photo, Art, Cartoon,} and \emph{Sketch} distributions from PACS~\citep{Li2017}.
+\paragraph{Experimental Setup.} To split the data into source and target domains, we use the \emph{Photo, Art, Cartoon,} and \emph{Sketch} distributions from PACS~\citep{Li2017}.
 We use RS to certify pixel perturbations and DeformRS to certify five input deformations: rotation, translation, scaling, affine, and a deformation characterized by a Discrete Cosine Transform (DCT) basis.
 Following~\citep{domainbed}, we employ data augmentation during training and train solely on the source domains.
 To evaluate the certified robustness of the trained classifier, we plot the certified accuracy curves for both the source and target domains for each considered deformation.
 The certified accuracy at a radius $R$ is the percentage of the test set that is both classified correctly and has a certified radius of at least $R$.
 We calculate the certified radius for a given input through either Eq.~\ref{eq:certification_radius} for pixel perturbations or Eq.~\ref{eq:parametric-smoothing-radius} for input deformations.
 Here, we report the envelope plots, which illustrate the best certified accuracy per radius over all values of the smoothing deformation parameter $\sigma$.
 We leave the detailed results for each choice of $\sigma$ to the appendix.
 We employ Monte Carlo sampling with $100$k samples and a probability of failure of $10^{-3}$ to estimate $p_A$ and bound $p_B=1-p_A$, following the standard practice~\citep{Zhai2020MACER:, randomized, deformrs}.
 Finally, we follow \citep{Zhai2020MACER:} in reporting the Average Certified Radius (ACR) of correctly classified samples.

-Regarding the architecture, we follow the DomainBed \citep{domainbed} benchmark in selecting ResNet-50 as a backbone.
-To assess the effect of deploying a more powerful architecture on the generalizability to unseen domains, we further include experiments with the recent transformer model ViT-Base~\citep{dosovitskiy2021an}.
+Regarding the architecture, we follow DomainBed \citep{domainbed} in selecting ResNet-50 as a backbone.
+To assess the effect of deploying a more powerful architecture on the generalizability to unseen domains, we also include experiments with the recent transformer model ViT-Base~\citep{dosovitskiy2021an}.